araschke001-commits/HexPad/README.md

 - Almost everything is customizable for the CAD design.

 ## CAD Model:
-It is put together with 4 M3 Screws that go directly into the threaded holes on the case.
+It is put together with 4 M3 Screws that go directly into the plastic of the case.

 It is made of 2 separate 3d printed parts, the top and the bottom.